 You apply online, via an application form.
 You will receive a link to the application from Uppsala University in good time before the application period opens.

-The application form for autumn 2019 is open from May 15th until May 31st, 2019 and is only available for those given access by their coordinator at Uppsala University.
+The application form for spring 2020 is open from November 15th until November 30th, 2019 and is only available for those given access by their coordinator at Uppsala University.

 Read more about applying here

 Other Master Students

 Non Paying EU/EES Master Students will need to arrange housing by themselves.
 Unfortunately, the University does not have a mandate to provide these students with housing.

 For those students who aren’t eligible to apply for accommodation at Uppsala University Housing Office we recommend visiting Studentboet for more information about other housing options in Uppsala.
 The website is administered by the Student Union and contains information regarding various housing companies in the Uppsala region.
 There is also an advertisement part, where private citizens are renting out rooms and apartments.
 Students can also advertise for rooms or apartments to sublet.

 The housing market in Uppsala is highly regulated.
 Many housing companies require you to register with them and they allocate apartments on the basis of how long you have been waiting – that is, how many “queue days” (swe: ködagar) you have.
 You should not underestimate how much time and effort it will take you to secure housing.
 During the beginning of the semester it can even be difficult to find a hostel room.